DataIntellectTech/TorQ/docs/Processes.md

 ### Client Call Examples

-Here are a couple of examples for using client calls via a handle to the gateway process.
+Here are some examples for using client calls via a handle to the gateway process.
+To reiterate, v3.6+ users can use synchronous calls, whilst asynchronous calls are only relevant for users on < v3.6.

 #### Calls to the RDB only
 For synchronous calls